erfg12/BingRewards/README.md

 Control Panel > Administrative Tools > Task Scheduler

 Select the Action tab > Create Basic Task option to create a task that can execute every day.
-Don’t forget to change the settings.ini autoclose to 1 so the program can close upon completion!

 ## HOW IT WORKS